Legislative and Regulatory Priorities

 1

-We urge Congress to increase affordable rental housing production by expanding and strengthening the Housing Credit.
+We urge Congress to increase affordable rental housing production by expanding and strengthening the Housing Credit as part of 2025 tax legislation.
 We encourage enactment of the proposals included in the Affordable Housing Credit Improvement Act (AHCIA), comprehensive, bipartisan legislation to expand and strengthen the Housing Credit.
-We especially urge immediate enactment of the Housing Credit production proposals in the AHCIA with the greatest impact:
+We especially urge immediate enactment of the Housing Credit production proposals in the AHCIA with the greatest impact, which were included in the bipartisan Tax Relief for American Families and Workers Act of 2024:

-- Extending and expanding upon the temporary 12.5 percent allocation increase that has now expired,
+- Restoring and expanding upon the temporary 12.5 percent allocation increase that was first enacted under President Trump’s first term but was not extended, and

 2